scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 ---
 title: Sexy forms in React Native
-date: '2019-12-31T22:12:03.284Z'
+date: '2020-01-03T22:12:03.284Z'
 description: Learn how to build beautiful & well-engineered forms for iOS
 ---

 My last tutorial was on how to write [a simple login/signup flow in React Native](https://scottdomes.com/react-native-authentication/).
-That tutorial was itself a sequel to a rails tutorial on making [a simple login/signup back-end in Rails](https://scottdomes.com/rails-authentication-deploy/).
+That tutorial was itself a sequel to a tutorial on making [a simple login/signup back-end in Rails](https://scottdomes.com/rails-authentication-deploy/).
 So I guess you can say I’ve been an authentication kick.

 There’s a reason for that.
 Authentication is essential boilerplate.
 Almost every app has to do it.
 It’s universal, so we might as well learn to do it well.

-But while my last tutorial was intended to be a simple intro to authentication in React Native, what we ended up with was just a passable product.
+But while my last tutorial was intended to be a simple intro to authentication in React Native, what we ended up with is just a passable product.
 Our login form does the job but isn't particularly pretty, and isn't particular well coded.

 This tutorial will fix that.
-We’re going to make a sexy, beautiful inside and out form.
-It’ll have a bunch of cool stuff written well.
-And then you can just reuse this for every app you ever make and you never have to worry about forms again.
+We’re going to make a beautiful form for our app: beautiful inside and out.
+It’ll have a bunch of cool stuff in it, and some solid engineering.
+Once complete, you can reuse this form for your next app, and the one after that.

 ## Why forms?

 Forms are kind of boring for developers.
-Mostly because they ARE boilerplate-y, and they always take longer than you expect (especially in React)
+Mostly because they ARE boilerplate-y, and they always take longer than you expect (especially in React).

-But I hate to break it to you: most apps are just fancy forms.
-Many modern apps could be excel spreadsheets.
-I mean that.
-Most have pages and pages of forms for you to fill out, but they’re hidden well.
+But when it comes down to it, most apps are just fancy forms.
+Most have pages and pages of forms for you to fill out as part of the core functionality.

 Making good forms is a big part of modern app design.
 So let’s make a good one.